 6409 Cambridge Street, St. Louis Park; 612-293-6157; copperwingdistillery.com

 Dampfwerk Distilling in St. Louis Park specializes in European-style fruit brandies and herbal liqueurs, and they also produce whiskey, gin, and aquavit.
 The cocktail room reminds me of a moody, upscale hotel bar, and the cocktails have a bold, complicated depth.
-There's also a food menu with cheese and charcuterie boards, snacks, and locally produced artisan chocolates.
-There are two private tour options available by reservation, both of which include a sampling three spirits: a 30-minute tour for $30 and a more in-depth, hour long tour for $45.
+There's also a food menu with cheese and charcuterie boards and snacks.

 6311 Cambridge Street, St. Louis Park; 612-460-8190; thedampfwerk.com

-Forge & Foundry Distillery in downtown Stillwater has a bright, chic tasting room as well as an rooftop deck that's open on Saturdays during the warmer months (check out the deck if you can, it has excellent views of the St. Croix River).
-I especially enjoy their rum-based cocktails, which tend to have a tropical flavor profile.
-Distillery tours are available most Saturdays and can be reserved online—the hour long tours cost $25 and include spirit tastings and one cocktail.
+Forge & Foundry Distillery in downtown Stillwater has a bright, chic tasting room as well as a rooftop deck that's open on Saturdays during the warmer months (check out the deck if you can, it has excellent views of the St. Croix River).
+I especially enjoy their rum-based cocktails.
+Distillery tours are available most Saturdays and can be reserved online—the hour long tours cost $25 and include spirit tastings.

 223 Main Street North, Stillwater; 651-342-2242; forgeandfoundrydistillery.com

 Skaalvenn Distillery in Brooklyn Park is the most unique spot on this list.
-Since it's tucked into a ripped-from-the-early-90s office building it has a speakeasy feel, and the dimly lit tasting room features eclectic decor that includes a grand piano, vintage television, and Southeast Asian art.
+Since it's tucked into a ripped-from-the-early-90s office building it has a speakeasy feel, and the dimly lit tasting room is decorated with a grand piano, vintage television, and Southeast Asian art.
 I'm partial to Skaalvenn's aquavit, which is flavored with caraway, fennel, orange peel, and oak, and the cocktail menu has a quirky, sophisticated feel.
-Reservations are highly recommended and are available online, and there's also a food menu featuring light snacks.
-Free tours are available by reservation.
+Reservations are highly recommended and are available online.

 8601 73rd Avenue North #14, Brooklyn Park; 763-762-7861; skaalvenn.com